sanderslagman/adventofcode2025/README.md

 - ⚡ **Part 1**: Selects 2 batteries per bank for maximum 2-digit joltage
 - ⚡ **Part 2**: Selects 12 batteries per bank for maximum 12-digit joltage
 - 🧮 Uses greedy algorithm for optimal battery selection

+### 🎁 Day 4: Forklift Paper Roll Optimization
+*"Help the printing department optimize their forklift operations!"*

+The printing department has paper rolls scattered across a grid, and forklifts need to access them efficiently.
+A paper roll can only be accessed if it has fewer than 4 adjacent paper rolls.
+Help optimize the workflow so forklifts can break through to the cafeteria!

+**Features:**
+- 🚛 **Part 1**: Identifies initially accessible paper rolls
+- 🚛 **Part 2**: Recursively removes all possible paper rolls until none remain accessible
+- 📍 Grid-based neighbor counting in 8 directions

 ## 🚀 Getting Started